 - Scoreholio supports single and double elimination brackets of up to 32 players or teams in the free version, upgradable to support for up to 64 players or teams.

-- Scoreholio’s double elimination brackets match PrintYourBracket.com which American Cornhole League also uses, so ACL directors can run their tournaments with Scoreholio and enter scores/results into ACL’s system after the fact.
+- Scoreholio’s double elimination brackets match PrintYourBracket.com which some major governing bodies use, so directors in that system can run their tournaments with Scoreholio and enter scores/results into their system after the fact.

 - With Brackelope, players report scores to the tournament director who enters them in the app.